 Pitching perfect: Society of Children's Book Writers and Illustrators Agents’ Party 2017

-Faber Academy student Marco Scarola recently attended the Society of Children’s Book Writers and Illustrators Agents’ Party, with his one-line pitch in mind.
-In this article, he recounts his experience and what he learnt.
+Faber Academy student Marco Scarola attended the Society of Children’s Book Writers and Illustrators Agents’ Party, with pitching in mind.
+In this article, he recounts his experience and what he learned.

 - Critique the work of other participants, and receive detailed peer reviews of your own writing

 - Enjoy a monthly focus on topics such as character, genre and dialogue

 - Receive detailed tutor reports on your work